jccazeaux/scriber/README.md

 ## Element.&lt;tagName&gt;() or Element.element(&lt;tagName&gt;)
 Creates a child element with same rules.

+This function returns the created element.
+To close this element, use the end function.

+## Element.end()
+Ends the current element.
+Returns the parent element.

 ## Element.<attributeName>(&lt;String&gt; value) or Element.attr(&lt;String&gt; name, &lt;String&gt; value)
 Creates an attribute on the element.
 You can use either a shortcut function or generic element() function

+## Element.text(&lt;String&gt; value)
+Adds a text node.
+No need to end a text node as it does not accept children.

 ## Element.toString()
 Return the element as a String